 9. Tobacco Use is not permitted in any residence hall room, campus suite, nor any public areas in University owned housing.

-10. Check-in and Check-out A resident is considered checked-in when (s)he obtains the room/suite key.
+10. Check-in and Check-out A resident is considered checked-in when they obtain the room/suite key.
 When moving into the assigned room/suite, the resident shall complete, sign and turn in a Residence Life Room/Suite Inventory Form.
-When vacating the assigned room/suite, the resident must check-out with the Hall Director or his/her designee.
+When vacating the assigned room/suite, the resident must check-out with the Hall Director or their designee.
 The Residence Life Room/Suite Inventory Form and an inspection by an appointed Residence Life staff serves as the basis for check-out charges, if assessed.
 Each resident agrees to follow the proper check-out procedures when vacating the premises or relocating within the system.
-This includes, but is not limited to, removing personally owned furniture and equipment, removing all waste and debris, and leaving the room/suite in the same condition as when accepted, reasonable wear and tear excepted.
+This includes, but is not limited to, removing personally owned furniture and equipment, removing all waste and debris, and leaving the room/suite in the same condition as when accepted, reasonable wear and tear accepted.
 The resident is responsible for cleaning.
 Maintenance or repair required to return premises to the same condition as when accepted is accomplished by University appointed personnel and is billed accordingly.

-12. Room/Suite Changes A resident may change rooms/suites only with a written authorization from her/his Hall Director.
+12. Room/Apartment Changes A resident may change rooms/suites only with a written authorization from her/his Hall Director.
 Unauthorized room/suite changes or failure to move out of a room/suite when required may result in additional charges and disciplinary actions as determined by the University.

 13. Resident Responsibilities The resident agrees to observe all rules and regulations of BHSU plus local laws and State of South Dakota laws which are incorporated by reference into this document.
-The resident agrees to honor all terms and conditions stated in this agreement, the 2014-2015Board of Regents Student Code of Conduct and Residential Standards of Living. http://www.bhsu.edu/Portals/0/studentlife/student_handbook.pdf.
+The resident agrees to honor all terms and conditions stated in this agreement, the Board of Regents Student Code of Conduct and Residential Standards of Living. http://www.bhsu.edu/Portals/0/studentlife/student_handbook.pdf.

 14. Immunizations and the Meningitis Vaccine Measles, mumps, and rubella are contagious diseases with measles being extremely contagious.
 High saturation living, such as a university residence hall, increases the potential of measles becoming an epidemic.
 South Dakota law requires all college or university students to present to the Student Health Center a certificate of immunization from a licensed physician showing two immunizations against measles, mumps, and rubella or record of an immune antibody titer against measles or an approved exemption.
 Individuals, who for medical or religious reasons are unable to be immunized as required, may file an exemption.
 In the event of an outbreak, students with exemptions can expect to be quarantined off campus at their own expense--no refund for room & board.
 The University is not responsible for any liability the student may suffer because of noncompliance.
 Additionally, the rate of meningitis appears to be on the rise for college students.
 As such, the University concurs with the American College Health Association’s recommendation that all college students should receive the meningococcal vaccine.
-The meningitis immunization is not required yet strongly recommended
+The meningitis immunization is not required yet strongly recommended.

 16. Double-as-Single Room Contingent upon availability, residents may request to live in a double-occupancy room/suite as a single-occupied room/suite.
 Also, the University reserves the right to assign students to single-occupied rooms/suites for unique necessary reasons.
 Rates for a Double-as-Single room/suite are computed from the date that the person occupied the room/suite as a single, except where no roommates are available elsewhere in the housing system.